646: Gone With the Sinned Edition

 Even after his idiot of an attorney general said, yep, I'm looking at the list of known pedophiles that includes the political and business elite right now.

-Gonna do something about that any minute, they did manage to bury it beneath so many controversies du jour that his fan base more or less moved on.
+Going to do something about that any minute.
+They did manage to bury it beneath so many controversies du jour that his fan base more or less moved on.

 And then Elon Musk decided he wanted his bridges burning as bright as a Tesla in a parking lot, so he tweeted out the now infamous accusation that Trump was on the Epstein list.